Press Releases

-Sydney, Nov 24, 2011 (ABN Newswire) - Drilling Phase Designed to Generate Core for Metallurgical Test Work Indochine Mining (ASX:IDC) commences this week the first phase of a drill program of up to 10,000 metres at its major gold/silver project, Mt Kare, in Papua New Guinea (PNG).
+Sydney, Nov 24, 2011 AEST (ABN Newswire) - Drilling Phase Designed to Generate Core for Metallurgical Test Work Indochine Mining (googlechartASX:IDC) commences this week the first phase of a drill program of up to 10,000 metres at its major gold/silver project, Mt Kare, in Papua New Guinea (PNG).
 One drill rig is positioned on the first drill pad and the second drill rig is in transit with a third rig to arrive later.

 The first stage of the program includes approximately 2,000 metres of diamond drilling across the main ore body, designed to intersect the various types of mineralisation present.
 This will generate core for metallurgical test work, to enable the process design stage of the prefeasibility study to progress.
 Past explorers have drilled the area previously, producing significant intercepts of gold mineralisation and these are expected to be repeated in Indochine's drilling.